massgravel/massgrave.dev/office-license-is-not-genuine.md

 ### 2- Manual Activation

-In this section I'm only going to mention how to setup KMS server in registry properly.
+In this section, I'm only going to mention how to set up the KMS server in the registry properly.

 -   **If using Public KMS server:**\
-    Since they can put any public KMS server in blacklist, as a permanent solution, we can instead use server IP instead of hostname.
+    Since they can put any public KMS server on the blacklist, as a permanent solution, we can instead use server IP instead of hostname.

 -   **If using private KMS server IP:\
     **Make sure to use a valid private IP address.

-Please find below how to set the KMS server address in registry.
-Example with a private IP `10.0.0.10`
+Please find below how to set the KMS server address in the registry.
+For example with a private IP `10.0.0.10`

     reg delete "HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\SoftwareProtectionPlatform\0ff1ce15-a989-479d-af46-f275c6370663" /f